Morning, Monday, 27th April 2026

 Policy options to support consumer confidence & competition

-Attendees will consider practical options for strengthening consumer demand, in the context of the Electric Car Grant and wider fiscal measures set out in the 2025 Autumn Budget, taking into account responses to the consultation on introduction of a mileage-based Electric Vehicle Excise Duty from April 2028.
+The way forward for the Electric Car Grant and wider fiscal measures set out in the 2025 Autumn Budget will also be discussed, taking into account responses to the ongoing consultation on the introduction of a mileage-based Electric Vehicle Excise Duty from April 2028.

-The agenda will also examine next steps for electrification of heavy goods vehicles and fleets, with the Department for Transport consulting on a New HGV CO? emissions regulatory framework for the UK.
-Delegates will also consider implementation priorities for a resilient, flexible and cost-effective charging network, including implications for EV charging infrastructure and for the wider energy market and network regulation.
+The agenda will also examine next steps for electrification of heavy goods vehicles and fleets, with the Department for Transport consulting on a New HGV CO₂ emissions regulatory framework for the UK and concerns from some over the delay in delivery of fleet charging infrastructure.
+Delegates will also consider implications on the rollout of infrastructure of the recent government announcement of an increase in grants aiming to assist with the cost for installation of EV chargers for households and businesses.

-Overview of areas for discussion:
+Overview of areas for discussion

 - transition: scaling UK ZEV manufacturing capacity - supply chain resilience and localisation - frameworks for attracting and sustaining private investment